-Towards a Practical Cluster Analysis over Encrypted Data
+Towards a Practical Clustering Analysis over Encrypted Data

-Jung Hee Cheon, Duhyeong Kim, and Jai Hyun Park
+Jung Hee Cheon, Duhyeong Kim\ and Jai Hyun Park

-Department of Mathematical Sciences, Seoul National University {jhcheon,doodoo1204,jhyunp}@snu.ac.kr
+Department of Mathematical Sciences, Seoul National University doodoo1204@snu.ac.kr

 Abstract.
-Cluster analysis is one of the most significant unsupervised machine learning methods, and it is being utilized in various fields associated with privacy issues including bioinformatics, finance and image processing.
-In this paper, we propose a practical solution for privacy-preserving cluster analysis based on homomorphic encryption (HE).
+Clustering analysis is one of the most significant unsupervised machine learning tasks, and it is utilized in various fields associated with privacy issue including bioinformatics, finance and image processing.
+In this paper, we propose a practical solution for privacy-preserving clustering analysis based on homomorphic encryption (HE).
 Our work is the first HE solution for the mean-shift clustering algorithm.
-To reduce the super-linear complexity of the original mean-shift algorithm, we adopt a novel random sampling method called dust sampling approach, which perfectly suits with HE and achieves the linear complexity.
+To reduce the super-linear complexity of the original mean-shift algorithm, we adopt a novel random sampling method called dust sampling which perfectly fits in HE and achieve the linear complexity.
 We also substitute non-polynomial kernels by a new polynomial kernel so that it can be efficiently computed in HE.
+The quality of clustering analysis with the new HE-friendly kernel is fairly fine in practice.

-The HE implementation of our modified mean-shift clustering algorithm based on the approximate HE scheme HEAAN shows prominent performance in terms of speed and accuracy.
-It takes approx. 30 minutes with 99% accuracy over several public datasets with hundreds of data, and even for the dataset with 262,144 data, it takes 82 minutes only when SIMD operations in HEAAN is applied.
-Our results outperform the previously best known result (SAC 2018) by over 400 times.
+The performance of our modified mean-shift clustering algorithm based on the approximate HE scheme HEAAN is quite remarkable in terms of speed and accuracy.
+It takes about 30 minutes with 99% accuracy over several public datasets with hundreds of data, but even for two hundred thousands of data it takes only 82 minutes with SIMD operations in HEAAN.
+Our results outperform the previously best known result over 400 times.